 Photo credit: Flickr – Shark Attacks

-Black sandy beaches, traditional fishing ports, a coastal road winding around the mountains between Amlapura and Kubu, Amed, Sibetan and the Salak plantations, the rice fields of Sidemen, you will find authentic areas still untouched by mass tourism.
-Indeed, you can be in contact with the local population and witness its hospitality first-hand.
-To stay in East Bali, there are few hotels, but more bed and breakfasts or homestays.
+Black sandy beaches, traditional fishing ports, a coastal road winding around the mountains between Amlapura and Kubu, Amed, Sibetan and the Salak plantations, the rice fields of Sidemen: all these areas have an “authentic” feel, and are still untouched by mass tourism.
+A great area to be in contact with the local population and witness its hospitality first-hand.
+To stay in East Bali, there are few hotels, but more bed and breakfasts or homestay accommodation options.

 Ubud in the centre of Bali

 Photo credit: Flickr – Graeme Churchard

 With 34,034 inhabitants, Ubud is a fairly big city compared to the many small villages of Bali.
 It is the cultural capital of the island, and offers many activities to its visitors.
 From lush green rice fields to art galleries, local craft shops and yoga centres – Hinduism is the island’s main religion, practiced by 95% of the population – your getaway is bound to be magnificent and memorable.
 As for accommodation, you’ll find everything from cheap guest houses to luxury hotels, so staying in Ubud is sure to be revitalising!

 Around Batur Lake

 In the north-eastern part of the island, overlooking the Batur volcano – 1,717 metres above sea level – and its lake of the same name: here you will find a magnificent place to stay if you are fond of hiking in the countryside.
 Climb the volcano’s ridges to admire the caldera and Mt.
 Abang, which rises to 2,152 metres above sea level.
 The accommodation in the area – including resorts, homestays, and guest houses – is easily found on the edge of the lake, at the foot of the volcano: the best accommodation in Bali!

 Main photo credit : Flickr – Selamat Made